-Please submit written testimony via email to hhfdc.consolidatedplan@hawaii.gov, by U.S. mall to HHFDC, 677 Queen Street, Suite 300, Honolulu, Hawaii, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on or before the day of the hearing.
+Please submit written testimony via email to hhfdc.consolidatedplan@hawaii.gov, by U. S. mall to HHEDC, 677 Queen Street, Suite 300, Honolulu, Hawaii, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on or before the day of the hearing.
 Written testimony on the City's AAP or CAPER may be sent to the City and County of Honolulu, Department of Budget and Fiscal Services, Federal Grants Unit, 925 Dillingham Boulevard, Room 240, Honolulu, Hawaii, 96817 or by email to bfscdbgmail@honolulu.gov.
 Comments and testimony received will be considered in preparing the State's and City's final AAPs and the City's final CAPER.
 Written testimony and comments on the City's draft CAPER must be received by September 24, 2021.

-If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchr@hawaii.gov, by fax at 587-0600, or by written request by September 3, 2021.
+If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchr@havail.gov, by fax at 587-0600, or by written request by September 3, 2021.
 Requests for access or communication assistance may also be made by contacting the City's Department of Budget and Fiscal Services by email at bfscdbgmail@honolulu.gov.
-Prompt requests help to ensure the availability of appropriate accommodations
+Prompt requests help to ensure the availability of appropriate accommodations.

-The HHFDC and the City do not discriminate against any person because of race, color, religion, sex, including gender identity or expression, sexual orientation, disability, familial status, ancestry, age, marital status, or HIV
+The HHFDC and the City do not discriminate against any person because of race, color, religion, sex, including gender identity or expression, sexual orientation, disability, familial status, ancestry, age, marital status, or HIV infection.

-(SA1339249 8/26/21)
+Denise Iseri-Matsubara, HHFDC Executive Director (SA1339249 8/26/21)

-STATE OF HAWAII } SS.
+STATE OF HAWAII }

+} SS.

 City and County of Honolulu }

 Doc.
 Date: SEP 2 0 2021 # Pages:1

-Notary Name: COLLEEN E. SORANAK Α First Judicial Circuit
+Notary Name: COLLEEN I E. SORANAKA First Judicial Circuit

 Doc.
-Description: Affidavi it of - 1311111111111111111111111111111111111
+Description: Affidavit of (Station or Seally

-Publication

-ause > SEP 2 0 2021 (Signification of Public Signification of Public Signi
+alle SEP 2 0 2021 Norrarseal)

 Notary Signature Date No. 90-263

-Lisa Sakakida being duly sworn, of to execute this affidavit of Oahu F Star-Advertiser, MidWeek, The G Tribune-Herald, that said newspap of Hawaii, and that the attached n Publications, arden Island bers are new Inc. published, West Hawa spapers of ge er of The Honoldilli ^{te (1908} ii Today, and Hawaii eneral circulation in the State
+Lisa Sakakida being duly sworn, deposes and says that she is a clerk, duly authorized to execute this affidavit of Oahu Publications, Inc. publisher of The Honolilling the Star-Advertiser, MidWeek, The Garden Island, West Hawaii Today, and Hawaii Tribune-Herald, that said newspapers are newspapers of general circulation in the State of Hawaii, and that the attached notice is true notice as was published in the

-Honolulu Star-Advertiser 0 times on:
+Honolulu Star-Advertiser 0 times on: -

 MidWeek 0 times on:

-The Garden Island 09/20/2021 1 times on:
+The Garden Island 1 times on:

-Hawaii Tribune-Herald 0 times on:
+09/20/2021 Hawaii Tribune-Herald 0 times on:

 West Hawaii Today 0 times on:

-Other Publications: 0 times on:

-And that affiant is not a party to o or in any way y interested in n the above entitled matter.
+And that affiant is not a party to or in any way interested in the above entitled matter.

+Fron Alkna

-Lisa Sakakida 1
+Lisa Sakakida

-Subscribed to and sworth before m ne this 20H Q {ay of} So plamber A.D.
-2021
+Subscribed to and swoundefore me this 20th ay of September A.D.
+20 2

-Marin WARRY

-Colleen E. Soranaka, Notary Publ My commission expires: Jan 06 2 lic of the Fir 024 st Judicial Ci reuit, State of Hawaii
+102 Colleen E. Soranaka, Notary Public of the First Judicial Circuit, State of Hawaii ''' My commission expires: Jan 06 2024 E. SOP

+$\odot$

+NOTARY PUBLIC

+No. 90-263

+TEOFHE

-Ad#
+0001341852 Ad#